isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

 This is not just a problem for zero; in fact, every number has infinitely many encodings in this definition of `type:ℤ`.
-We could plausibly try to fix this problem by writing a function `def:normalize`, whose job is it is to cancel out `ctor:suc`s with `ctor:pred`s, and vice versa.
+We could plausibly try to fix this problem by writing a function `def:normalize`, whose job it is to cancel out `ctor:suc`s with `ctor:pred`s, and vice versa.
 An honest attempt at such a function might look like this: